-Texts will be explored through a variety of means including class discussion, personal study, re-creative writing and dramabased activities.
-Pupils will be encouraged to explore different interpretations of the texts studied, to think independently and to arrive at their own considered and sophisticated response.
+Texts will be explored through a variety of means including class discussion, personal study, re-creative writing and drama based activities.
+Pupils will be encouraged to explore different interpretations of the texts studied, to think independently and to arrive at their own considered and sophisticated response, and to consider the relevance of their messages to the pupils' own experiences of the world around them.
 Texts will be related to their contexts of production and reception and pupils will develop their knowledge of the literary tradition and cultural contexts from which texts are drawn.
 Pupils will develop their skills of analysis and will be taught how to produce sophisticated written responses to challenging literary texts.
 Wherever possible our classroom teaching will be complemented by extra-curricular activities and relevant theatre trips etc.

-Pupils will be assessed by one terminal examination which is worth 60% and will require pupils to respond to unseen poetry and a prepared anthology as well as a prose text that they have studied.
+Pupils will be assessed by one terminal examination which is worth 60%.
+This requires pupils to respond to an unseen poem, write a comparative essay on two poems studied in the anthology and write one essay on a prose text that they have studied.
 The remaining 40% of the marks will be determined by a coursework portfolio of two responses, one on a modern drama text and one on a text from the literary heritage list.
 Texts such as Things Fall Apart, Macbeth and A View from the Bridge are typically covered.